MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/use-simplified-authentication-configuration.md

 ---
-title: "Use simplified authentication and identity provider configuration (Preview) | MicrosoftDocs"
+title: "Use simplified authentication and identity provider configuration | MicrosoftDocs"
 description: "Learn how to use quick, easy, and simplified portal configuration for authentication."
 author: sandhangitmsft
 ms.service: powerapps